7 Reasons Why Your Emails Go To Spam (With Solutions)

 50% email opens for 5,000 subscribers (2,500) > 20% email open for 50,000 subscribers (2,500)

-This one should be pretty obvious by now.
-Apart from getting a lot of SPAM complaints and email bounce, people won't engage with your email(they don't know you... why will they?)
+Apart from getting a lot of SPAM complaints and email bounce, people won't engage with your email.
+So avoid buying lists or scraping emails off the internet.

-45).
-Not having a double opt-in list
+Not having a double opted-in list

-My point of view on this driven by this simple logic - You don't make money from the size of your list (unless you sell email lists, which I sincerely hope is not the case), you make money when people engage with your emails.
+My point of view on this is driven by this simple logic - You don't make money from the size of your list (unless you sell email lists, which I sincerely hope is not the case), you make money when people engage with your emails.
 DOI leads to better engagement and hence better domain reputation.

 Email list size is a vanity metric for most businesses.